Surprise!

 1 Response to Surprise!

-1. Mark A Dawber says:
+1. Mark A Dawber's avatar Mark A Dawber says:

 Hi Lisa!
 From looking at the picture, I would say grain side out works better here; the stitching seems to give inadequate contrast on the roughout.
 On the other hand it might be just the image, maybe you could compare the pixels with the hide and let us know if this looks true in real life!